thiagodp/html-signals/readme.md

   - `on-send-error` to indicate a function to execute when a content is sent and an error occurs - usually for `fetch-*` values in `send-as`.
     - The function receives:
       - an `Error` object as the first argument;
-      - the HTML element that received the error as the second argument; and
+      - the target HTML element, that receives the error, as the second argument; and
       - a `fetch`'s `Response` object as the third argument, if a `fetch-*` format is used.
     Example:
     ```html